fkie-cad/bountyhunter/README.md

 The following two sections describe two examples how the Bounty Hunter can be used and what it is capable of.
 The first example shows how the initial access and privilege escalation capabilities of the Bounty Hunter can be tested using demo adversaries and abilities.
-In the second section an example attack based on an APT29 campaign is presented that shows that the complexity of cyberattacks the Bounty Hunter can emulate.
+In the second section an example attack based on an APT29 campaign is presented that shows the high level of complexity of cyberattacks the Bounty Hunter can emulate.

 ## Scenario #1 - Initial Access and Privilege Escalation
 The following section describes how to emulate a complete, realistic cyberattack chain using the Bounty Hunter and can be used as a guide for getting started with it.